camunda/camunda-docs-manual/content/reference/bpmn20/events/message-events.md

 In case of successful correlation, the correlated or newly created process instance is updated with the variables from the `processVariables` map.

-## Explicitly triggering a message
+## Explicitly Triggering a Message

 Alternatively, you can explicitly deliver a message to start a process instance or trigger a waiting execution.